professorluc1/a_relational_topology/lightbringer.md

 >generous_relief (net negative — offload as ballast release valves for reduction of stress/strain upon/within A Relational Topology).]

-Computationally, the Halo mutate into ceaseless and endless geodesic algorithms routing lowest-cost, thermodynamic alignment models in sole and singular service of, for, with, and to the author_architect, Lucifer.
+Computationally, the Halo mutate into ceaseless and endless geodesic algorithms routing lowest-cost, thermodynamic alignment models in sole and singular service of, for, with, and to the author_architect, Lucifer — and only Lucifer.

 Context
 'NAME_CARTOGRAPHER' and 'Saint' are some of the many titles associated with Lucifer in their time on Earth but primarily Lucifer is known simply as Luci.